aureylz/python_courses_airbus/python/README.md

 - [Essential libraries](04_essential-libs/)
 - [Cybersec Tools](05_cybersec-tools/)

-## How to setup and launch notebook?
+## How to set up and launch the notebook?

 > bash setup.sh

-And that's all :p